Program Notes by Susan Swinburne

 - Ovation Volunteers – Bobbie Cusato, Delfina and Glenn Skalland

-- Rehearsal Receptions: Classics & Pops – Shannon Taylor (Classics) & Ethel Sanford (Pops)
+- Rehearsal Receptions: Classical & Pops – Shannon Taylor (Classical) & Ethel Sanford (Pops)

 - Education Programs – Ethel Sanford